Dimitra Studios Benitses

 Some samples of English texts

-(Bolded and underlined words are of Greek origin, all unchanged in time and most importantly easily understood by any uneducated Greek)
+(Bolded and underlined words are of Greek origin, all unchanged in time, and most importantly, easily understood by any uneducated Greek)

 Sample 1

 The cosmos, an extensive expanse, is the domain of astronomers who explore the phenomena of the celestial.
 Using telescopes, these scientists examine the orbits and magnitudes of various planets and stars.
-In the microcosm, biologists study organisms, analyzing their anatomy and physiology to understand the abiogenesis, symbiosis, and metabolism within ecosystems.
+In the microcosm, biologists study organisms, analyzing their anatomy and physiology to understand abiogenesis, symbiosis, and metabolism within ecosystems.

-In the realm of medicine, diagnosis, and therapy are paramount.
+In the realm of medicine, diagnosis and therapy are paramount.
 Physicians use clinical methods to identify symptoms and prescribe pharmacological remedies.
 Pathologists investigate the etiology of diseases, often employing microscopy to observe cellular pathology via biopsy.
 The synthesis of antibiotics has revolutionized the prognosis of bacterial infections.

 Physics, another fundamental science, delves into the dynamics of energy and matter.
 The study of mechanics, optics, and acoustics has led to innovations in technology.
 Meanwhile, chemists explore the properties and reactions of chemical elements, discovering catalysts that accelerate synthesis processes.